City/Town: • Green Cove Springs |

 Introduced in the 1960s, the Lockheed P-3 Orion is a four-engine anti-submarine and maritime surveillance aircraft developed for the United States Navy to replace the aging P-2 Neptune.
 Two P-3 Orion aircraft were modified for the Central Intelligence Agency (CIA) in 1969 and operated by the VQ-1 “World Watchers”.
 The primary missions of these new P-3B aircraft included reconnaissance missions against Soviet ships in international waters by monitoring Russian radar and radio signals.

-Another modified P-3B Orion (#153442) was put into service for the Naval Research Laboratory (NRL) in September 1979.
+Another modified P-3B Orion (#153442), the subject of this post, was put into service for the Naval Research Laboratory (NRL) in September 1979.
 The NRL is the United States government’s research and development laboratory for the United States Navy and Marine Corps.
 The aircraft was used to test radar and electronic warfare systems carried in three equipment pods below the weapons bay and an additional three pods on the standard wing hardpoints.

 VXS-1 “Warlocks”